 Almost every individual has experienced a headache at some point in their lives.
-The most prevalent type of headache which is tension headache can occur due to tight muscles in the neck, scalp and jaw triggered by anxiety, stress or depression.
+The most prevalent type is a tension headache which occur due to tight muscles in the neck, scalp and jaw.
+It is due to anxiety, stress or depression.
 There are also other types of headaches such as migraines, sinus and cluster headaches.
 Additionally, the diet of the individual can also cause various types of headaches and certain foods can trigger these conditions.
 If you want to learn how to provide relief to headaches, click here.

 It is a known fact that chocolate can easily trigger headaches among those who are sensitive to tyramine and caffeine.
 There are some varieties of dark chocolate that contain high amounts of caffeine.
-As a stimulant food, the intake must be limited to only 300mg every day for average adults.
-On the other hand, those who are sensitive to caffeine might consume a lesser amount to avoid triggering episodes of headaches.
+As a stimulant food, limit the intake to only 300 mg every day for average adults.
+On the other hand, those who are sensitive to caffeine might consume a lesser amount to avoid the headaches.

 Based on studies conducted, most individuals experience the effects of caffeine including those found in chocolate in a span of 30 minutes after ingestion.
-Once withdrawal from caffeine takes place, it can also cause headaches but chocolate and other foods that contain caffeine should be eaten on a daily basis at least 15g for a month up to a point where he/she will experience withdrawal.
+Once withdrawal from caffeine takes place, it can also cause headaches but take chocolate and other foods that contain caffeine on a daily basis at least 15g for a month up to a point where he/she will experience withdrawal.

 It is important to note that there is some proof which indicates that chocolate might not trigger headaches.
-In a study conducted, it was even suggested that a diet that is supplemented with cocoa can help prevent headaches from occurring.
+In a study, a diet with cocoa can help prevent headaches from occurring.

-Varieties of aged cheeses such as cheddar and parmesan can cause headaches since they are comprised of an amino acid known as tyramine.
+Varieties of cheeses such as cheddar and parmesan can cause headaches since they include an amino acid specifically tyramine.
 This amino acid forms once the protein breaks down in food as they start to age.
 Individuals who are highly sensitive to tyramine can experience nausea, heart palpitations, vomiting and elevated blood pressure once they eat aged cheese and foods that contain the food.

 These foods can trigger headaches, specifically the migraine headaches.
 Aside from cheddar and parmesan, those who are prone to headaches should also avoid Swiss cheese, brie, Stilton, blue cheese, mozzarella, provolone, Roquefort, Gouda and American cheeses.
 The individual must stick with low-fat processed cheeses, cream cheese, ricotta and farmer’s cheese since these do not trigger any headaches.